Staff profile

 Experience in industry

 I have worked as a professional archaeologist since 2006 and have gained significant experience in the field, office, lab, and museum settings.
-This experience has allowed me to build my skills in developing all aspects of a commercial research project while working closely with multiple stakeholders including local community members, corporate developers, academic researchers, and government regulatory bodies.
-While working in the industry, I have also helped deliver cultural heritage management courses to local Indigenous communities and support academic field schools focused on both traditional and wet-site excavation.
+This experience has allowed me to build my skills in developing all aspects of a commercial research project while working closely with multiple stakeholders, including local community members, corporate developers, academic researchers, and government regulatory bodies.
+While working in the industry, I have also delivered cultural heritage management courses to local Indigenous communities and supported academic field schools focused on both traditional and wet-site excavation.

-Additionally, I work professionally as a community heritage consultant, where I strive to work with communities to build new and strengthen old connections between people and places.
+As a community heritage consultant, I strive to work with communities to build new and strengthen old connections between people and places.
 I enjoy incorporating elements of shared local history to contextualise and deepen these networks.

 International experience

 I began my professional career as an archaeologist working on the west coast of Canada and have since had the opportunity to work in many places around the world.
-This includes the west coast of the USA, Belize, China, the United Kingdom, and Russia.
-This work has included excavation, survey, artefact analysis, and conservation.
-I am currently working with colleagues in Europe to undertake experimental research exploring the value of archaeological knowledge to the development of a sustainable future, and how community engagement is an integral piece of this puzzle to increase public understanding of our shared past and its value today.
+This includes the West Coast of the USA, Belize, China, the United Kingdom, Italy, and Russia.

 Recent publications